titanml/takeoff-dataiku/README.md

       cuda_visible_devices: 0
       consumer_group: embedder
 ```
-This config sets up three models across two gpus to obtain the 24GB total of VRAM needed to run these models.
+This config sets up three models across two gpus (CUDA devices 0 and 1) to obtain the 24GB total of VRAM needed to run these models.
 If you receive
 errors about going Out of Memory (OOM) or can't access a machine with enough GPUs/VRAM then consider trying smaller models, or try deploying
 the individual models one-by-one.
 For more information, see
 [supported models](https://docs.titanml.co/docs/Docs/launching/supported_models).